A Maine Startup and Create Week Affiliate Event

 Jayme Okma Lee (Investment Manager, Maine Venture Fund)- Jayme joined the Maine Venture Fund in 2005 and since then has been assisting Maine companies seeking growth capital.
 As the Fund’s Investment Manager, Jayme regularly meets with growing Maine businesses to assess their capital needs.
 She is experienced in due diligence, deal structuring and negotiations, and serves as a Board Observer for several MVF portfolio companies.
 Ms. Okma Lee received an MBA from the University of Maine and graduated with honors, from Bowdoin College with an A.B. in Economics and Mathematics.

-- Jan19Home Buyers Education Live Webinar January 2019Coastal Enterprises, Inc. (CEI), a nonprofit community development organization, with the support of Maine State Housing Authority, will offer Homebuyer Education class, a 1 day course,…
+- Feb6Home Buyers Education Live Webinar February 6 7, and 8th from 6-9 PMCoastal Enterprises, Inc. (CEI), a nonprofit community development organization, with the support of Maine State Housing Authority, will offer the Homebuyer Education class in a…

 - Feb7The Purpose of PinterestIn this interactive 1-hour virtual workshop, WBC Social Media Consultant Katie Kelley will explain how Pinterest can be used to generate traffic to your website…